dylan-hackers/historic-dylan-svn/libraries/utilities/slot-visitor/README.txt

 action to the '<employee>' and then to the strings in the employee's 'manager-name' and 'name' slots -- the latter because '<employee>' is a subclass of '<person>' and the entry for '<person>' lists the 'name' slot.

+The visitor function can accept user-specified keyword arguments.
+These arguments are passed on to each action function application.

 The action function is only applied to an object if it is applicable to that object based on the function's first argument.
 If the function is applicable,